ember-learn/ember-website/README.md

 This project contains the current emberjs.com website, using server-side rendering techniques to generate a static website.
 Components come from [ember-styleguide](https://github.com/ember-learn/ember-styleguide).

+Ember.js is a productive, battle-tested JavaScript framework for building modern web applications.
+It includes everything you need to build rich UIs that work on any device.
+It does so by providing developers many features that are essential to manage complexity in modern web applications, as well as an integrated development toolkit that enables rapid iteration.
+Ember has been around since 2011.
+It's also not the product it was in 2011, and has adapted/evolved into an experienced, dependable ecosystem.
+Ember components are everything you never knew you always wanted.
+It's not just about the components, it's about component isolation.
+There is a long running list of companies that make use of Ember.js like Netflix, Square, Bustle, TED, Microsoft, Linkedin and many more.

+Ember is an Open Source project that relies on the tireless support of individual contributors.
+These are the teams that guide the development and instruction of Ember.js.
+* Matthew Beale
+* Edward Faulkner
+* Katie Gengler
+* Yehuda Katz
+* Kenigbolo Meya Stephen
+* Leah Silber

+Ember is a framework for building applications that run in the browser, which means that they are made with HTML, CSS, and JavaScript.
+Before getting started it is important to note that HTML, CSS, and Javascript knowledge is a prerequisite for using emberjs.

 ## Prerequisites

 You will need the following things properly installed on your computer.